Town of Carlisle, Massachusetts

 3. They were in active military service and have lived in Carlisle for at least 25 years, including veterans who may not be living here currently.

-To be listed, submit your name with a brief signed letter and a legible copy of your Honorable Discharge form DD214 or other proof of service to: Doug Stevenson, Chairman, Veteran's Memorial Advisory Committee, c/o Selectmen's Secretary, 66 Westford Street, Carlisle, MA 01741.
+To be listed, submit your name with a brief signed letter and a legible copy of your Honorable Discharge form DD214 or Military ID card if currently on Active Duty to:

-Note: If you do not have your DD214 you can information on how to obtain a copy at the following site: How to Request Military Service Records or Prove Military Service
+NOTE: If you do not have your DD214 you can go here for information on how to obtain a copy:

 CONTACT US